 In determining the proper fair value hierarchy or level the Company considers the amount of available observable market data for each security.
-Agency RMBS, given the amount of available observable market data, are classified in Level II.
+Agency RMBS and Agency CMBS, given the amount of available observable market data, are classified in Level II.
 For Non-Agency RMBS, CMBS and other securities, to determine whether a security should be a Level II, the securities are grouped by security type and the Manager reviews the internal trade history, for the quarter, for each security type.
 If there is sufficient trade data above a predetermined threshold of a security type, the Manager determines it has sufficient observable market data and the security will be categorized as a Level II.

 Values for the Company's securities are based upon prices obtained from independent third party pricing services.
-The valuation methodology of the third party pricing services incorporates a commonly used market pricing method.
+The valuation methodology of the third party pricing services incorporates market information and commonly used market pricing methods, which include actual trades and quoted prices for similar or identical instruments, and are designed to produce a pricing process that is responsive to market conditions.
 Depending on the type of asset and the underlying collateral, the primary inputs to the model include yields for TBAs, Agency RMBS, the U.S. Treasury market and floating rate indices such as LIBOR, the Constant Maturity Treasury rate and the prime rate as a benchmark yield.
 In addition, the model may incorporate the current weighted average maturity and additional pool level information such as prepayment speeds, default frequencies and default severities, if applicable.
 When the third party pricing service cannot adequately price a particular security, the Company utilizes a broker's quote which is reviewed for reasonableness by the Manager's pricing group.

-Residential Whole-Loans and Residential Bridge Loans
+Residential Whole Loans and Residential Bridge Loans

-Values for the Company's Residential Whole-Loans and Bridge Loans are based upon prices obtained from an independent third party pricing service that specializes in loans, utilizing a trade based valuation model.
-Their valuation methodology incorporates commonly used market pricing methods, including loan to value ("LTV"), debt to income, maturity, interest rates, collateral location, and unpaid principal balance, prepayment penalties, FICO scores, lien position and times late.
+Values for the Company's Residential Whole Loans and Bridge Loans are based upon prices obtained from an independent third party pricing service that specializes in loan valuation, utilizing a discounted cash flow valuation model that is calibrated to recent loan trade execution.
+Their valuation methodology incorporates commonly used market pricing methods, which include the inputs considered most significant to the determination of fair value of the Company's Residential Whole Loans and Residential Bridge loans.
+The key loan inputs include loan balance, interest rate, loan to value, FICO score, debt to income ratio and delinquencies.
+The assumption made by the independent third party pricing service includes the market discount rate, prepayment, default assumption and loss severity.
+The Company reviews the analysis provided by pricing service as well as the key assumptions made available to the company.
 Due to the inherent uncertainty of such valuation, the fair values established for residential loans held by the Company may differ from the fair values that would have been established if a readily available market existed for these loans.
 Accordingly, the Company's loans are classified as Level III.